-- Evidence of a current and valid RN license and malpractice insurance are required at the time the student registers for the Community Health Nursing course in the BSN degree program and for the teaching Practicums in the MSN degree and Nurse Educator Certificate programs. - Students must be in compliance with state and institutional requirements for criminal background check and/or child abuse background check prior to registering for the teaching practicums in the MSN degree and the Nurse Educator Certificate programs.
+- Evidence of a current and valid RN license is required at the time the student registers for selected courses in the degree and certificate programs as noted in the course prerequisites posted with course descriptions in the Registration Bulletin and on the College Web site www.tesc.edu. - Students must be in compliance with state and institutional requirements for criminal background check and/or child abuse background check prior to registration for the onground education Practicums in the MSN degree and the Nurse Educator Certificate programs.